 - Provide suggestions for systemic improvement

-During the year 2017-18, the CVC, HO dealt with 163 complaints from general public, CVC, GoI, RBI, DFS etc. Of these, 145 were examined and disposed.
+During the year 2022-23, the CVD, HO dealt with 126 complaints received from the general public, CVC, CBI, RBI, DFS etc. Of these, 114 were examined and disposed off.
+The remaining 12 complaints were in due process as at the end of March 2023.

 Complaints, if any, may be sent to the following address or to the Officer-In-Charge of Regional offices/training establishments through post/e-mail/fax.